 See below for specific strategies and approaches for:

 The only certain way to avoid unwanted pregnancies is to abstain from sexual intercourse.
 For adolescents who are sexually active, using effective contraceptives (such as condoms, birth control pills, the patch, the vaginal ring, the intrauterine device [IUD], and/or injectable birth control methods) every time that they have sexual intercourse will reduce the risk of unwanted pregnancy.5 In addition to using a contraceptive method that protects against pregnancy, using condoms correctly with every sex act from start to finish will reduce the risk of HIV and other STDs for males and females.6

 Visit our Tips for Parents page to learn more about talking to your teen about pregnancy prevention.
 Healthfinder.gov also has helpful strategies and tips for parents on how they can start and maintain conversations with teens about relationships and sexual decisions.

 - Screen and counsel adolescents for sexual risk behaviors, HIV and sexually transmitted diseases (STDs), and dating violence.
 Learn more about the preventive services covered under the Affordable Care Act.

 - Provide teen-friendly sexual and reproductive health care services.
 The Centers for Disease Control and Prevention (CDC) has an infographic and additional information on providing teen-friendly reproductive health visits.

 - Locate continuing education opportunities and find teaching tools/curricula, current clinical practice references, and other helpful resources from the National Network of STD and HIV Prevention Training Centers.
-Also check out the latest STD Treatment Guidelines from CDC and information on implementing Chlamydia screening.
+Also check out the latest STD Treatment Guidelines from CDC.

 Providers can visit our Tips for Parents page to learn more about talking with teens about pregnancy prevention.